blackberry/WebWorks-Community-APIs/BB10-Cordova/NowPlaying/README.md

 @param input: a json object with methods that callback to the app.
 The callback methods that must be specified are:

-	- play: Fired when the song is played.
+	- play: Fired when the track is played.
-	- pause: Fired when the song is paused.
+	- pause: Fired when the track is paused.
-	- stop: Fired when the song is stopped.
+	- stop: Fired when the track is stopped.
-	- next: Fired when the next song is invoked.
-Callback must invoke com.blackberry.community.nowplaying.play() with arguments for the next song.
+	- next: Fired when the next track is invoked.
+Callback must invoke com.blackberry.community.nowplaying.play() with arguments for the next track.
-	- previous: Fired when the previous song is invoked.
-Callback must invoke com.blackberry.community.nowplaying.play() with arguments for the previous song.
+	- previous: Fired when the previous track is invoked.
+Callback must invoke com.blackberry.community.nowplaying.play() with arguments for the previous track.
 	- error: Fired when an internal error occurs.

 @returns String: whether playback was requested (set up) successfully.